Tara Beier: Biden’s Nurses Campaign

 In July 2021, Beier commemorated her twin pregnancy with a semi-nude photoshoot on the cover of life-fashion journal Harpers Bazaar.

+In 2022, Beier released "Her Story," a covers album paying homage to female artists of the 1960s and 1970s.
+The album, produced by Sara Emily and Danny Berrios, features covers of songs by Joni Mitchell, Sybille Baier, Joan Baez, and Barbara Keith.

+Among the notable performances from this album was Beier's rendition of Joni Mitchell's "California," which she performed live on the television show "Daytime Chicago" on WGNTV.

 Her life and music have been discussed in American Songwriter, ET Canada, GQ, the New York Times, Harper Bazaar and NBC news.
 She has also appeared on the cover of LaPalme Magazine, British Thoughts Magazine and Contrast Magazine, among others.
+She has appeared in interviews in television shows such as Bloom NBC, Spectrum News, Jason Carter, and Chicago Daytime, WGN-TV.